Advanced Guide: Creating PCVR Game Parameters

 • Updated

-To optimize your experience with Omni One, you may need to create or customize a params.txt file for the games you play.
-This file allows you to fine-tune settings like deadzone and multiplier to ensure smooth, realistic movement.
-Follow this guide to create and adjust your own params.txt file.
+To optimize your experience with Omni One, you may need to create or customize a profile_<SteamAppID>.txt file for the games you play.
+This file allows you to fine-tune settings like minspeed and multiplier to improve the overall feeling of real-world movement.
+Follow this guide to create or adjust a profile_<SteamAppID>.txt file.

-Locate the Omni Connect resources folder which contains the params.txt file:
+Locate the Omni Connect custom folder which contains the profile you wish to edit:

 Create a shortcut to the folder or pin it to your Quick Access menu for easy access.

-Open the params.txt file, and leave it open on your desktop.
+Open the file, and leave it open on your desktop.

 Step 2: Evaluate Your Starting Latency